Gohla/pie/tutorial/src/2_incrementality/1_require_file/index.md

 ```

 We've also added the [assert_matches](https://crates.io/crates/assert_matches) crate, which is a handy library for asserting that a value matches a pattern.
-Note that these dependencies is added under `dev-dependencies`, indicating that this dependency is only available when running tests, benchmarks, and examples.
+Note that these dependencies are added under `dev-dependencies`, indicating that these dependencies are only available when running tests, benchmarks, and examples.
-Therefore, users of our library will not depend on these crates, which is good, because temporary file management and assertions are not necessary to users of our library.
+Therefore, users of our library will not depend on these crates, which is good, because temporary file management and assertions are not necessary to users of the library.

 Back to testing our filesystem utilities.
 Add the following tests to `pie/src/fs.rs`: